 “Res school is powerful.
 One of the most powerful things about university is interacting with others, because that’s where a lot of your learning happens.
 You have your structured learning and your informal learning by sitting with other people and hearing their stories.
 I was actually drawn to this course because of those residential schools.

 “The power of residential schools is – traditionally that’s how we as a community learned.
 We sat together.
 We created together.
 That’s how knowledge was passed on.
 So now, you’re bringing all these people together with a passion for learning, from all different walks of life, to share their experience.

 “Because of where I live, I’ve done a lot of my learning online, and I’ve found that I actually get better results when I’ve had the opportunity to go to residential schools.

 “As a collective, we can change the world.
 We’ll all go back to our communities and share what we’ve learned.
 Everybody has knowledge and wisdom, so being open to hearing others’ stories, to receiving their wisdom, can help everybody.
 It changes people’s lives.

 “I want to be able to share what I’ve learned with my cousins and my children so they can reconnect with their heritage.
 But apart from that, I’m grateful that I get to do volunteering with the traditional owners of the land, and share with them my journey, so they can do the same with their Wiradjuri language and culture.
 To strengthen our community, and their tribe.”

 Connect to culture

 Wherever you are in your journey, our dedicated course can help you engage with the Wiradjuri language and culture deeply and widely.
-We also have a certificate that can help anyone who works within Indigenous communities to embed cultural understanding in your professional life.
+We also have a certificate that can help anyone who works within First Nations communities to embed cultural understanding in your professional life.
 Whatever you want to achieve, you can here.